uwla/starred_repos_organizer/README.md

 ## Usage

-There are few options.
+There are many options to use this application.
 The easiest one is to go to the static demo app which is hosted via 'github' pages and saves data in your web browser's local storage.

 ### Local Storage

-The data is saved in the web browser's local storage.
-Available options are:
+Any of the following ways will save data locally:

 - Go to the [demo page](https://uwla.github.io/starred_repos_organizer) to use the app.
 - Download `app.html` from the [latest release](https://github.com/uwla/starred_repos_organizer/releases/tag/v0.0.1-beta).
 - Download `app.html` from the demo page.
 - Build `app.html` locally.

+The data is saved in the web browser's local storage.

 ### Server

 The data is saved in a remote server.
 Available options are:

 - Run the server via npm script: `npm run dev:rest`
-- Run the server via docker (TODO)
+- Run the server via docker: `docker compose up --detach`

 The server can run remotely or locally.
+Clone the repository and run one of the commands above.

 ## Development